calculix/CalculiX-Examples/NonLinear/3PB/README.md

-# Three-point bending test pf a hollow profile
+# Three-point bending test of a hollow profile
 Tested with CGX/CCX 2.10

 + Non-linear static analysis